afabian80/secret-to-qrcode/README.md

 ![Sample](secret.png)

 ## Encyption
-Execute encode.sh to encrypt a text into a QR code using Gnu PGP.
-Type the text after the prompt.
+Execute qrencrypt to encrypt a text into a QR code using Gnu PGP's symmetric key encryption.
+Type the text and the password when prompted.
-Enter the password in the popup window.

 The encrypted text will be saved in the secret.png image.

 ## Decryption
-Simply execute the decode.sh script.
+Simply execute the qrdecrypt script.
 It assumes the secret.png file is there.
-It may not prompt for password if it is already cached by the OS.
+It will prompt for the password.

 ## Example

 ```
+$ ./qrencrypt
+Secret:
+Password:
+Password again:
+Secret encoded and encrypted in secret.png.

-$ ./encode.sh
+$ ./qrdecrypt
-Enter secret: what is love, baby don't hurt me
+Password:

-$ # secret is in the secret.png image
+Your secret is safe in this image!

-$ ./decode.sh
-what is love, baby don't hurt me
 ```